i-home/hanky/README.md

 ### Idea

 Because all client code of our factory get predefined formatters and using them only for parse/format operations by design.
 All we need is make execution of these operations threadsafe.
-In this case we can do the next: during our factory initialization process put in it predefined formatter wrapped by proxy class which overrides parseand format operations and redirect them to thredlocal clone of original formatter.
+In this case we can do the next: during our factory initialization process put in it predefined formatter wrapped by proxy class which overrides parse and format operations and redirect them to thredlocal clone of original formatter.
 In most cases that's enough.

-### Restrictions

-We can not prevent client code from changing valuable properties of our formatters in different ways.
-In this case all threads will work correctly with latest version formatter, it may lead to unexpected formatting results.
-But original design has the same problem.

 ### Usage
 ```java